This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 close up image of parsley being removed form the stems and put in a white bowl.

 • Store – Then transfer the completely dried parsley to an air tight glass container and store in a dry cool place.
+You can crumble the parsley flakes with a mortar and pestle to easily store.

-How long to Store:
+How Long to Store

 How to Cook with Dried Herbs?